What does it mean to share stories of the terrible things you have seen and felt?

 Does remembering keep the pain alive?

 Should we share our stories or put them behind us?

 What if other people want you to forget?

 These were the first four questions posed to the group of 100 or so gathered in the Bristol Watershed on Tuesday 10th April.
 We had come to learn about the first ever Festival de Paz (Peace Festival) organised in order to share creative memory-seeking initiatives from Colombia and Peru.

 Colombia is emerging from five decades of civil war, in which hundreds of thousands of people have been killed, and millions internally displaced.
 A peace agreement was recently reached between the state and the largest guerrilla, the FARC.
-Peru’s civil conflict ended in the 1990s, but violence is ongoing, and impunity rates are high.
+Peru’s civil conflict ended in the 1990s, but violence is ongoing, and impunity levels are high.
 Alberto Fujimori, the former President found guilty of crimes against humanity, was pardoned in January after serving less than 10 years of his sentence.
-Truth and memory serve an important role in these two countries, as it is imperative for future generations to be able to move forward.
-It seems the Colombian government are respecting the need for memory work, whereas in Peru, authorities protect silence and oblivion.
+Truth and memory serve an important role in these two countries; it is imperative for future generations to be able to move forward.
+It seems that the Colombian government have recognised the need for memory work, whereas in Peru, authorities have protected silence and oblivion.